tmarktaylor/monotable/doc/more_examples.rst

 Horizontal and vertical rules
 -----------------------------

-A cell row that starts with value **monotable.HR** will be replaced with a heading guideline.
+A cell row that starts with value **monotable.table.HR** will be replaced with a heading guideline.

 The text between columns can be changed with the format option sep.